subvisual/ctf-sei-2019/1-first.md

 # Level 1

-The answer is "second".
+The answer is `second`.
 Can you figure out the URL of the next challenge?